 In addition to those vegetables, some of the cruciferous family (kale, broccoli, cauliflower, cabbage, mustard greens, and brussels sprouts) when eaten raw can block thyroid function but is mostly deactivated by heat and cooking.
 I personally don’t have this problem but I have noticed bloating when eating these raw veggies.
 So I tend to cook most of my cruciferous vegetables.

 Cooking is also useful for killing bacteria and pathogens that can live in some foods, especially in animal products such as fish, eggs, and meat.

 I always recommend listening to your body first before making any changes to your diet.

 Is Raw Foodism For You?

 If your curious about raw foods then I say, try it!
-When it comes to health eating it a process of trial and error.
+When it comes to healthy eating its a process of trial and error.
 Sometimes things work and sometimes they don’t.
-Sometime it works for a period of time and then you body need something else.
+Sometimes it works for a period of time and then your body needs something else.

 For us it was great.
-We did a full year of fully raw foods.
+We did a full year of raw foods.
 We all got tons of benefit from it but it wasn’t something we could see ourselves doing long term.
-It did help with cleaning out our digestion and incorporate raw foods more regularly.
+It did help with cleaning out our digestion and helped us to incorporate more raw foods on the regular.
 Now we eat a variety of cooked foods and raw foods, which for us is a good balance.

-Although I don’t think an all raw foods diet is for everyone.
+Although I don’t think an all raw food diet is for everyone.
 For some, raw fruits and vegetables can be hard to digest due to the lack of certain enzymes or digestive capabilities.
-So if your looking to start I always recommend talking to a professional first.
+So if you’re looking to start I always recommend talking to a professional first.
 Start slow, and always listen to your body.

 I hope this post has been helpful.
 I think many can benefit from adding fresh raw produce to their diets.
 Share & comment below how are you getting your servings of raw foods these days?
-I’d love to hear what you are doing to stay healthy.
-Stay tuned for more tips on eating well and living life naturally :)
+Tag me on Instagram @LiveSimplyNatural.
+I’d love to hear what you are doing to eat well and live life naturally :)